 When people say the masculine language actually flatters women, when the minister of education states that inclusive language isn't necessary, when the French Academy finds it pointless, they basically tell us more about how actually the language was applied than about how it should be applied.
 It is not coincidence that many of the regulations in this connection are introduced by the words: "it does not the serve the interest of women to…" or "It does not reflect favourably upon a woman…".
 This however, is merely the way that it was, not how it should be.

 The discussion about gender biased language is often charged with strong emotional and high tones.
 Currently, there is a strong opposition to gender free language.
 The divers motivations would be addressed in a separate article.
 For the current topic, those motivations aren't of importance.
 Even if the are valid, which they are not, it still doesn't provide an answer to the question what is the information is communicate through the word woman/men.

-While the word woman is still used as it was 200 years ago, it describe a different entity.
+While the word woman is still used as it was 200 years ago, today, it describes a different human category.
 Woman aren't any more second class citizen.
 They are equal before the law and first class citizens, at least as our laws and human rights treaties declare.

 That means that women are entitled to have a self identify and are encouraged to do so.
 They aren't defined anymore by the others, by men.